AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/setup/enterprise-unlimited-edition/step-3-of-3-connect-marketo-and-salesforce-enterprise-unlimited.md

    >[!CAUTION]
    >
-   >If you see a “Login To Salesforce” Button instead of Username/Password/Token fields, your Marketo Subscription is enabled for OAuth.
+   >If you see a "Login To Salesforce" Button instead of Username/Password/Token fields, your Marketo Subscription is enabled for OAuth.
 Please [refer to this article](/help/marketo/product-docs/crm-sync/salesforce-sync/log-in-using-oauth-2-0.md).
 As soon as the sync begins using a set of Credentials, **there is no switching of Salesforce credentials or subscription**.
-If you want to use Basic Authentication, reach out to your Customer Success Manager.
+If you want to use Basic Authentication, reach out to the Adobe Account Team (your Account Manager).

 1. Read the warning, then click **Confirm Credentials**.